 Michael Simon, Esquire

-Michael is a legal technology thought leader.
-He has made over a hundred presentations on data privacy, data transfer, eDiscovery, and other topics.
-Michael has also written dozens of articles on legal technology topics, most recently as the lead co-author in an article involving artificial intelligence: Lola v.
+Michael is a legal technology thought leader and has made over a hundred presentations on data privacy, data transfer, eDiscovery, and other topics.
+He has also written dozens of articles on legal technology topics, most recently as the lead co-author in an article involving artificial intelligence: Lola v.
 Skadden and the Automation of the Legal Profession, 20 Yale J.L. & Tech.
 234 (2018).
 He has been an adjunct professor at Michigan State University College of Law and Boston University School of Law.

 Michael is admitted to practice in the Commonwealth of Massachusetts.
 He is also certified by the International Association of Privacy Professionals (IAPP) as an Information Privacy Professional in both the United States (CIPP/US) and Europe (CIPP/E).

 SecureWorld, “Zoom, Remote Tools, Privacy, and Cybersecurity,” recorded on April 21, 2020